 - A portion of new trail (1.5 miles) is under development between the D&L Trail in Bridgeton Township and Ringing Rocks County Park.
 The Appalachian Mountain Club Professional Trail Crew has cleared a 1.3 mile wooded section of the future Ringing Rocks Trail.
 Much of the trail will follow the footprint of a historic logging trail.
 A new parking area has been developed by Bucks County on the northeast side of River Road.
 AMC will partner with the County to develop directional signage and an interpretive kiosk in this area.

-- A new trail head on the north side of River Road in Bridgeton Township is under development.
-This trail head will provide access to the D&L Trail, Delaware Canal State Park and Ringing Rocks County Park.
+- A new trailhead on the north side of River Road in Bridgeton Township opened in 2019.
+This trailhead will provide access to the D&L Trail, Delaware Canal State Park and Ringing Rocks County Park.